Daryl Powell: Background

 Powell was born in Ackworth, Wakefield, West Riding of Yorkshire, England.

 Playing career

 Powell was selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand.
 His Testimonial match at Sheffield Eagles took place in 1994.
 He played for England in the 1995 Rugby League World Cup.

 Leeds Rhinos

 Powell played for Leeds at stand-off half in their 1998 Super League Grand Final loss to Wigan.
 He was a member of the Rhinos' 1999 Challenge Cup winning team.
-He played stand-off in the final as the Rhinos beat London Broncos 52–16 to claim their first silverware since 1978.
+He played stand-off in the final as the Rhinos beat London Broncos 52–16 to claim their first cup win since their back to back successes of 1977 and 1978.

 Coaching career

 Keighley Cougars

 Powell's first coaching appointment was as player/coach at Keighley where he was appointed at the end of the 1996 season.
 He was in charge for 24 games before his transfer to Leeds at the end of June 1997 although his tenure as coach at Keighley continued until July 1997.
 Under his leadership Keighley won 14, lost 9 and drew 1 game.